Last updated January 2023 |

 Self-help groups normally involve the exchange of information and advice regarding the concern in question.
 You may discuss outside resources or you may simply discuss your own experiences.
 Support groups and self-help groups can be particularly helpful for issues such as bereavement or terminal illness.
 If you think you require the kind of therapy that could help you change your thoughts or behaviours, you may benefit from a group therapy session instead.

 Seeking support from others can be invaluable when you are having emotional difficulties and it is important to find an approach that works for you.
-Speaking to a professional such as your doctor or a counsellor can help you decide if you would benefit from group therapy or support/self-help groups.
+Speaking to a professional such as your doctor or a counsellor can help you decide if you would benefit from group therapy or support/self-help groups, or find out more about the differences between group therapy and support groups.